 One of the most common WhatsApp scams is one that offers a link with the promise of a free £250 gift card for either Sainsbury's, M&S, Tesco and Asda.
 The M&S version is pictured here.

-Even the most savvy WhatsApp users are falling for this scam, because who doesn't want £250 free shopping vouchers?
+Even the most savvy WhatsApp users are falling for this scam, because who doesn't want £250 in shopping vouchers?
 And anyway, what's the worst that can happen, right?
 Well...

 By clicking on the link you are taken to a survey page that asks you to answer various personal questions.
 This survey has absolutely nothing to do with the supermarket, and everything to do with stealing your data.